 In the Developer Console, you can configure subscription products with automated recurring billing at your choice of intervals:

-- Seasonal — Google Play bills the customer's Google Wallet account at the beginning of each "season" (you specify the season beginning and end dates).
+- Seasonal — Google Play bills the customer's Google payments account at the beginning of each "season" (you specify the season beginning and end dates).
 This is intended for annual purchases of seasonal content (such as sports-related content).
 The subscription runs through the end of the season, and restarts the next year at the start of the season.